 Douglas Hofstadter

-Douglas Hofstadter is an American scholar of cognitive science, physics, and comparative literature.
-He is best known for his book 'Gödel, Escher, Bach: An Eternal Golden Braid', which won the Pulitzer Prize for general non-fiction in 1980.
-Hofstadter's work explores themes of consciousness, analogy-making, and the sense of 'I', blending ideas from various disciplines to illuminate the complexities of the human mind.
+Douglas Richard Hofstadter is an American scholar of cognitive science, best known for his book 'Gödel, Escher, Bach: An Eternal Golden Braid', which won the Pulitzer Prize for General Non-Fiction in 1980.
+His research interests include consciousness, analogy-making, artistic creation, literary translation, and discovery in mathematics and physics.

 Books